tobycoleman3/rock-paper-scissors/README.md

 I chose a simple beige background with black lettering because it creates a striking contrast and is visually pleasing.

+# Technologies

+1. HTML - To create a basic website
+2. CSS - To create a nice, standout front-end and to give a great user experience
+3. JavaScript - To make the website interactive with a random based computer game
+4. Balsamiq - To create a wireframe

 ## Features